Chinese ghosts: over an irresistible terror

 With the arrival of Indian Buddhism, the Chinese will adopt the system of an eighteen-story hell.
 After a course of brutal interrogation and torture, the souls, always considered guilty, will be judged.
 The underworld is governed by ten tribunals, presided over by ten kings, where the gui will be judged.
 Souls are summoned by the Wuchang (which literally means Impermanence), a kind of angel of death, who comes to you when your time arrives, presents you with a stop of the kings of the underworld, puts the rope around your neck and takes you away.
 After the judgment, according to your actions, you will be directed to one of the floors where you will undergo your purgatory until you are allowed to reincarnate.

-- gui those who have died of malemort (execution, hanging, suicide, etc.) may ask permission from the authorities of hell to avenge those who have made them suffer.
-Chinese literature and especially theater are also full of stories of young people who forget their companions or betray them and are pursued by their ghosts.
-Troubled by their obsession with the unfaithful, they may also be allowed to attend, if not to participate, in his capture when the time of death passes.
+- gui of those who have died of death badly (execution, hanging, suicide, etc.) can ask the authorities of the underworld for permission to take revenge on those who have made them suffer.
+Chinese literature and especially the theater are also full of stories of young people who forget their companions or betray them and are pursued by their ghosts.
+Troubling by their obsession with the infidel, they can also be authorized to attend, if not to participate, in his capture when the hour of death strikes.
 The story of Wang Kui and Jiao Guiying is a good example.
-Wang Kui is a miserable scholar was collected by a virtuous courtesan.
-When he leaves to go to take his exams, he swears in the temple of the god of the Sea to remain faithful.
-Nevertheless, having passed the examinations and tempted by a rich party, he renounces his promise by a humiliating letter.
-Desperate, Jiao Guiying hangs in the temple itself.
-The gods, wrathful, allow his ghost with infernal henchmen to go and take his lover alive.
+Wang Kui is a wretched scholar was taken in by a virtuous courtesan.
+When he leaves her to take his exams, he swears to her in the temple of the god of the sea to always remain faithful.
+However, having passed the exams and tempted by a rich party, he renegs on his promise with a humiliating letter.
+Desperate, Jiao Guiying hangs herself in the temple itself.
+The gods, wrathful, allow her ghost accompanied by infernal minions to go and seize her lover alive.

 Some gui can be deified as Guan Yu, historical character of the Three Kingdoms (220 - 265).
 An extremely loyal and devoted general to his overlord, he committed a strategic mistake and was captured by his enemies.
 They tied him up and cut off his head, an ignominious death for a warrior.
 In the following times it was claimed that he was unleashing calamities at the head of an army of demons.
 Finally after being appeased, he will be promoted to marquis, then duke under the Song (960 - 1127) before receiving under the Qing (1644-1911) the title of "emperor".